AntkiewiczGrzegorz1997/Detection_of_Suicide_Ideations/README.md

 The SMHD, RSDD datasets used in the study are highly confidential and cannot be shared.
 The Aladag Dataset can by acquiered by contacting the author of the paper https://www.jmir.org/2018/6/e215/.
 The RCSD dataset can be downloaded at https://zenodo.org/record/2667859#.YrXLZuxBxhE.

-For the purpose of providing a dataset for simulating the classification, the dataset_simulation.csv is created.
+For the purpose of providing a dataset for simulating the classification, the `dataset_simulation.csv` is created and available in the `additional_files`.

 ### Results

-The results for each experiment are available in the Results folder.
+The results for each experiment are available in the `Results` folder.